-Dissertation - II will be extension of the to work on the topic identified in Dissertation - I.Continuous assessment should be done of the work done by adopting the methodology decided involving numerical analysis/ conduct experiments, collection and analysis of data, etc. There will be pre-submission seminar at the end of academic term.
+Dissertation - II will be extension of the to work on the topic identified in Dissertation - I. Continuous assessment should be done of the work done by adopting the methodology decided involving numerical analysis/ conduct experiments, collection and analysis of data, etc. There will be pre-submission seminar at the end of academic term.
 After the approval the student has to submit the detail report and external examiner is called for the viva-voce to assess along with guide.

-Course Name: Dissertat Phase-II
+Course Name: Dissertation Phase-II

-Graduate attributes Program Outcome (PO) Program Specific Outcome (PSO)
+Program Outcome (PO) Program Specific Outcome (PSO)

-1 2 3 4 5 1 2 3 4
+Graduate attributes 1 2 3 4 5 1 2 3 4

 CO1 3 3 3 3 3 3 3 2

-CO2 2 1 2 1 1 2
+CO2 2 2 1 1 1 2

-CO3 2 1 1 3 3
+CO3 2 1 1 1 3 3